 • We are also doing a text campaign for the 2024 bee pickups.

 When the bees are ready, it's very important that you arrive in a timely manner, to pick them up.
-The bees cannot sit in a nuc box for several days.
-Full hives also need a second deep within a few days.
+The bees cannot be held past their pickup date.
 Their well-being is our top priority!

 There are no refunds for no-shows at pickup.
 We've made your bees for you, based on your payment/order.
 This is stated on your receipt at the time of purchase.

 After you've picked up your bees, I provide a 48-hour window of time to replace them.
 It is your responsibility to bring your bees back to Belton, Missouri for the exchange. * We do not discourage anyone to inspect their bees before they leave our property. *